Flying interCaribbean Embraer EMB 120 Brasilia

 Charter Flights

 Caicos Express Airways, a Turks and Caicos airline, offers domestic and international charters, which can be convenient and cost-effective for larger groups.
-Flights can be arranged to any of the airports in the Turks and Caicos, and to many cities in the Caribbean.
+Flights can be arranged to any of the airports in the Turks and Caicos and to many cities in the Caribbean.

-Caicos Express operates several types of aircraft, including the Beechcraft 1900 and Cessna 402C, which collectively cater well to varying party sizes.
+Caicos Express operates several types of aircraft, including the Beechcraft 1900 and Cessna 402C, which collectively cater to varying party sizes.

-Regional Airlines in the Turks and Caicos
+Regional Airlines in Turks and Caicos